-The mission of the ARC Centre of Excellence for Cognition and its Disorders is to coordinate research in five areas of cognition: belief formation, language processing, memory, person perception, and reading.
+The mission of the ARC Centre of Excellence for Cognition and its Disorders is to coordinate research in five areas of cognition

-These five research programs in cognitive science were chosen because they are well-understood from a theoretical point of view and because Australia has outstanding researchers in these areas.
+These five research programs in cognitive science were chosen because they are well understood from a theoretical point of view and because Australia has outstanding researchers in these areas.
 Drawing on the expertise of prominent researchers from around the world, the Centre will integrate and coordinate research so that formal cognitive theory can better inform neural imaging research, and the assessment and treatment of cognitive disorders.
+In addition to the five research programs, we support Cross Program projects bringing together researchers from different cognitive domains through a Cross Program Support Scheme.

 A set of interlocking research strategies will be used to achieve these goals: